-The SINSW Senior Project Director will issue a written incident notification to Department of Planning, Industry & Environment (DPIE) (compliance@planning.nsw.gov.au) and Local Council immediately following the incident to set out the location and nature of the incident.
+The SINSW Senior Project Director will issue a written incident notification to Department of Planning & Environment (DPE) and Local Council (if required) immediately following the incident to set out the location and nature of the incident.

-This must be followed within seven days following the incident of a written notification to the Department of Planning, Industry and Environment (compliance@planning.nsw.gov.au) that:
+This must be followed within seven days following the incident of a written notification to the Department of Planning and Environment that:

-- (a) identifies the development and application number; - (b) provides details of the incident (date, time, location, a brief description of what occurred and why it is classified as an incident); - (c) identifies how the incident was detected; - (d) identifies when SINSW became aware of the incident; - (e) identify any actual or potential non-compliance with conditions of consent; - (f) describes what immediate steps were taken in relation to the incident; - (g) identifies further action(s) that will be taken in relation to the incident; and - (h) provides the contact information for further communication regarding the incident (the Senior Project Director).
+- (e) identifies the development and application number; - (f) provides details of the incident (date, time, location, a brief description of what occurred and why it is classified as an incident);

+- (g) identifies how the incident was detected; - (h) identifies when SINSW became aware of the incident; - (i) identify any actual or potential non-compliance with conditions of consent; - (j) describes what immediate steps were taken in relation to the incident; - (k) identifies further action(s) that will be taken in relation to the incident; and - (I) provides the contact information for further communication regarding the incident (the Senior Project Director).